T3.3: Handles Nulls

 Key Points

-• `$CHAR(0)` (or `$C(0)`): A single-character string containing ASCII 0; maps to SQL NULL in InterSystems IRIS
+• `$CHAR(0)` (or `$C(0)`): A single-character string containing ASCII 0; `$LENGTH = 1`; this is the ObjectScript representation of the SQL zero-length string `''`

-• IS NULL vs = '': `WHERE col IS NULL` tests for SQL NULL (`$C(0)`); `WHERE col = ''` tests for empty string
+• IS NULL vs = '': `WHERE col IS NULL` matches values stored as `""` in ObjectScript; `WHERE col = ''` matches values stored as `$CHAR(0)`

 Detailed Notes